fagan2888/OstiDataTutorial/README.md

 ##Why have you created this?

 OSTI does provide a [MARC record download service](https://www.osti.gov/home/marcrecords.html).
-However, with this service (at the time of this writing) it's not possible to search for specific MARC records or sets of records.
-Since ORNL only wanted to pull data specific to ORNL technical reports, another means of acquiring that metadata was necessary.
+However, this service isn't very granular--for example, it doesn't give you the option of only downloading technical report publications, or only records with links to full text documents.
+Since ORNL needed this granular searching capability, another means of acquiring that metadata was necessary.

 ##Do I need to know XML to do this?